Haruko-Haruhara-GSPB/shredtop/README.md

 ## How it works

 Solana leaders distribute blocks as shreds over UDP.
-Feed providers relay those shreds via multicast before the block is confirmed. shred-probe:
+Feed providers relay those shreds to your machine before the block is confirmed.

+shred-probe:

 1. Binds a UDP socket on your multicast interface and receives raw shreds
 2. Parses the Agave wire format, runs Reed-Solomon FEC recovery on partial FEC sets